stakater/kubestackplus-docs/content/for-developers/explanation/production-best-practices.md

 ### Define Key Performance Indicators (KPIs)

-- Identify the essential metrics and KPIs that you want to monitor for your application's performance.
+- Identify the essential metrics and key performance indicators (`KPIs`) that you want to monitor for your application's performance.
 - Examples of common KPIs include response time, throughput, error rates, CPU and memory usage, and database query latency.

 ### Monitoring and Alerting